gagandeepahuja09/tech_articles/llm/prompt_engineering_course/intro.md

 8:50

+*How many parameters are there in LLM?*
+* Billions: GPT-3.

 * Making API calls to LLMs is under-appreciated for developers and what all it can help build.
 * Two types of LLMs:
     * Base LLM: Predicts next word based on training data.